htauL/simple-rpg-text-adventure/README.md

 # simple-rpg-text-adventure
 I'm making a text rpg just for fun.

-In the moment I am making a battle system, and its also incomplete.
+In the moment I am making a battle system, that is incomplete.

 To play the game you need to run the main.py file in a python terminal.